proshoumma/Mister-Poster/README.md

     npm install

 At this point you need to have the configurations for a Firebase App.
-Just goto [Firebase Console](https://firebase.google.com/docs/web/setup) and follow the instruction.
+Just go to [Firebase Console](https://firebase.google.com/docs/web/setup) and follow the instructions.
 Then open the file named `firebase.js` from the `src` folder.
 Add the Firebase configurations to the file.
 The file looks something like this:

     // import and configure firebase
     import * as firebase from 'firebase';